louischatriot/mongo-edit/README.md

 =========

 Dead simple Graphical User Interface for MongoDB.
-Useful for editing documents manually with a user-friendly interface.
+This is NOT a complete admin UI, just a way to edit documents manually with a user-friendly interface.
+It's a perfect fit for people working with an ODM, for example <a href="https://github.com/LearnBoost/mongoose" target="_blank">Mongoose</a> which is in charge of the administration.

 ## What does it do?
 * `/` shows the list of all collections